Karthik0069dev/awesome-Benchmarking-Citation-Fabrication-Rates-Across-Large-Language-Models-Agentic-Search-Tools/README.md

 5. **Check the version.** For preprints, the version consulted is noted where a revision changed the paper's title, framing, or headline numbers.

-Three errors were caught and corrected by this process; they are recorded in the [Verification Log](#verification-log) rather than silently fixed, since documenting caught errors is part of the point of this repository.

-**Caveat:** several entries are 2026 preprints and are still being revised.
-Re-check versions before citing them in your own work.

 ---